xdmushui/partner-center-sdk/develop/activate-sandbox-subscription-azure-marketplace-products.md

 How to activate subscription for commercial marketplace Software as a Service (SaaS) products from integration sandbox accounts to enable billing.

 >[!NOTE]
->Activating subscription for commercial marketplace SaaS products is only possible from integration sandbox accounts.
-For production subscriptions, you must visit the publisher's site to complete the setup process.
+>It's only possible to activate a subscription for commercial marketplace SaaS products from integration sandbox accounts.
+If you have a production subscription, you must visit the publisher's site to complete the setup process.
 Subscription billing will begin only after setup is complete.

 ## Prerequisites